Posts

 law dayToday is Law Day, created in 1957 by American Bar Association (ABA) president Charles S. Rhyne.
 The following year, President Dwight D. Eisenhower established Law Day to honor the U.S. legal system.
 Each year, the sitting president signs a new proclamation.
 In 1961, Congress issued a joint resolution designating May 1st as the official date for celebrating Law Day.

 The ABA sponsors educational programs on Law Day.
-The theme for 2016’s 50th anniversary was “Miranda: More Than Words,” referencing the June 13, 1966, decision by the Supreme Court that anyone in police custody must be explicitly informed of his or her right to remain silent and refrain from making self-incriminating statements before being interrogated.
+The theme for 2016’s 50th-anniversary celebration was “Miranda: More Than Words,” referencing the June 13, 1966, Supreme Court decision that anyone in police custody must be explicitly informed of their right to remain silent and refrain from making self-incriminating statements before being interrogated.

 In 1963, 23-year-old laborer Ernesto Miranda was arrested in Arizona for the kidnapping and rape of a cognitively-impaired teenaged girl.
 After two hours of intense questioning, he said he had committed the crime and wrote his confession on paper provided to him by the police.
 The following words were already printed across the top of each sheet: “This statement has been made voluntarily and of my own free will, with no threats, coercion or promises of immunity and with full knowledge of my legal rights, understanding any statement I make can and will be used against me.”